kaplana/cos126webv2/content/assignments/chat126.md

 {{< details "Click each item  to expand.">}} Click again to collapse the answer.{{< /details >}}

-{{< details "What is the relationship between markov models and LLMs for generating text?">}}
+{{< details "What is the relationship between Markov models and LLMs for generating text?">}}

-We actually asked ChatGPT this question, and here's its response (slightly editted):
+- We actually asked ChatGPT this question, and here's its response (slightly edited):

-Markov models and Large Language Models (LLMs) are both used for generating text but operate on different principles.
+- Markov models and Large Language Models (LLMs) are both used for generating text but operate on different principles.

-Markov Models: These are based on the Markov property, which states that the future state of a system depends only on its present state, not on the sequence of events that preceded it.
+  - Markov Models: These are based on the Markov property, which states that the future state of a system depends only on its present state, not on the sequence of events that preceded it.
 In the context of text generation, a Markov model predicts the next word in a sequence based current k-gram.

-Large Language Models (LLMs): These are more sophisticated models based on neural networks, particularly variants like GPT (Generative Pre-trained Transformer) models.
+  - Large Language Models (LLMs): These are more sophisticated models based on neural networks, particularly variants like GPT (Generative Pre-trained Transformer) models.
 LLMs leverage deep learning techniques to capture complex patterns and dependencies in text data.
 They are trained on large corpora of text and can generate coherent and contextually relevant sequences of text.
 Unlike Markov models, LLMs do not rely solely on fixed-length context windows but instead learn contextual representations of words and phrases based on their entire input sequence.

-While both Markov models and LLMs can generate text, LLMs generally produce more fluent and contextually appropriate text due to their ability to capture long-range dependencies and contextual nuances.
+- While both Markov models and LLMs can generate text, LLMs generally produce more fluent and contextually appropriate text due to their ability to capture long-range dependencies and contextual nuances.
 However, Markov models are simpler and more interpretable, making them suitable for certain text generation tasks, especially when computational resources are limited.
 {{< /details >}}

 {{< details "What is the origin of the Markov text generator?">}}